-Ecuador's population is predominantly Christian.
-According to a 2018 survey, some 75% of residents identify as Roman Catholic, 15% evangelical Christian, 7% non-religious (including those who identify as atheist and agnostic), and 3% other religious traditions such as Jehovah's Witnesses, Buddhism, Judaism, and Jelam among others.
+Ecuador's population is predominantly Christian, According to a 2018 survey, some 75% of residents identify as Roman Catholic.
+15% evangelical Christian, 7% non-religious (including those who identify as atheist and agnostic), and 3% other religious traditions such as Jehovah's Witnesses.
+Buddhism.
+Judaism.